 Using the Polarizing Filters On the Camera

-As I wrote in the beginning, the polarizing filter makes the colors of the photo more saturated, and also eliminates the glare.
+As I wrote in the beginning, the polarizing filter makes the photo’s colors more saturated and eliminates the glare.
 Increased saturation and contrast are useful when shooting landscapes.

 The left picture was taken without a polarizing filter.
-The right one is with him.
-The second image clearly shows both the increased overall image contrast and the increased amount of detail in the clouds.
-It is worth noting that due to the filter clipping part of the light, the bottom photo was taken at a slower shutter speed than the top one: 1/125 second versus 1/250.
+The right one is with that.
+The second image clearly shows the increased overall image contrast and the increased detail in the clouds.
+Due to the filter clipping part of the light, the bottom photo was taken at a slower shutter speed than the top one: 1/125 second versus 1/250.
 ISO and aperture settings are the same.

 Sometimes a similar effect can be achieved with processing (often spending more time on it), but what you definitely won’t be able to achieve is getting rid of glare and reflections.
 Using the polarizing filter on the right photo helped to remove most of the glare from the windows.
-This can be damn useful when you need to shoot through glass but the reflections fail to catch anything.
+It can be damn useful when you need to shoot through the glass, but the reflections fail to catch anything.

 The same effect is observed with reflections on the water surface.
-Photo on the right was taken with a polarizing filter (Amazon Basics Polarizing Filter 58mm).
+The photo on the right was taken with a 58mm polarizing filter (link here).

 Of course, sometimes, a polarizing filter can make a photo worse by its effect.
 For example, when you need to keep haze in the atmosphere or leave reflections.
 It all depends on how you want to dispose of it in your hands.
 And don’t forget that the polarizing filter always darkens the image a little.